 Barack Obama to attend charity fundraiser in first visit to Scotland

-There are 19 comments on the Droitwich Advertiser story from 12 hrs ago, titled Barack Obama to attend charity fundraiser in first visit to Scotland.
-In it, Droitwich Advertiser reports that:
+There are 19 comments on the Borehamwood and Elstree Times story from 10 hrs ago, titled Barack Obama to attend charity fundraiser in first visit to Scotland.
+In it, Borehamwood and Elstree Times reports that:

 Former US president Barack Obama is to make his first visit to Scotland when he addresses business leaders in the capital next month.
 The Democrat, who served eight years in the White House, will also answer questions from the audience at the event, which is be held to raise money for charity.